matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

     when calculating your local aggregations
  3. You don't pass duplicate reactions received over federation to your local user.
  4. XXX: does synapse do 2 & 3 yet?

-Can you [edit](https://github.com/matrix-org-matrix-doc/pull/2676) a reaction?
- * It feels reasonable to say "if you want to edit a reaction, redact it and resend".
-   `rel_type` is immutable, much like `type`.

-Can you react to a reaction?
- * Yes, at the protocol level.
-But you shouldn't expect clients to do anything useful with it.

-What happens when you react to an edit?
- * You should be able to, but the reaction should be attributed to the edit (or its contents) rather than the message as a whole.
- * Edits gather their own reactions, and the clients should display the reactions on the most recent edit.
-   * This provides a social pressure to get your edits in quickly before there are many reactions, otherwise the reactions will get lost.
-   * And it avoids us randomly aggregating reactions to potentially very different contents of messages.

 Which message types are reactable?
  * Any.
 But perhaps we should provide some UI best practice guidelines: